• R4 Style

 Share your story, even if your voice shakes.

-Listen to others’ stories — you’ll see reflections of your own strength in theirs.
+Listen to others—you’ll see your own strength reflected back.

 Daily Practice

-At the start or end of each day, ask:
+At the start or end of each day, pause and ask:

 Which R am I living today?